petitnau/algorand-vaults/README.md

 ==
 bz not_setescrow

+// check if the application is currently waiting to initialize the escrow byte "gstate" app_global_get byte "init_escrow"
+==
+bz not_setescrow

+// check if the application call has a NoOp oncompletion txn OnCompletion int NoOp
+==
+bz not_setescrow

-// check if the application call has 1 argument: the byte string "set_escrow" and the vault address txn NumAppArgs int 2
+// check if the application call has 2 arguments: the byte string "set_escrow" and the vault address txn NumAppArgs int 2
 ==